mcndt/noteshare.space/README.md

 If you want a more interactive way to discuss bugs or features, you can join the [Discord server](https://discord.gg/y3HqyGeABK).

+## Funding

+By popular request I have written a post about how the public instance of Noteshare is funded: https://noteshare.space/funding

 ## Local development